Stem Cell Program

 1) When will my application be reviewed?

-The applications will be reviewed by the selection committee at the end of March.
+The applications are reviewed by the selection committee at the end of March.
 The selection committee consists of representatives from each of the three participating campuses: CSUSM, Miramar and MiraCosta Colleges.
 The selection committee will be informing students of their status early April.

 2) How will I be trained to perform stem cell research?

 Each selected student will enroll in a stem cell training courses managed by Dr. Jeanne Loring at the Scripps Research Institute.
 This course will provide the theoretical and practical fundamentals to initiate the internship experience.
 During the 12-month internship, the student will be completely immersed in stem cell research.

 3) Where will I be placed for the 12-month internship?

 Each of the selected students will interview will interested labs (up to 5 labs).
 There are 51 labs that conduct stem cell research which have expressed interest in hosting students in the program.
 These labs are located the University of California-San Diego, the Salk Institute, the Scripps Research Institute, the Burnham Institute, Histogen, Inc., International Stem Cell Corporation, Novocell and Cytori, Inc.